-In the business world, tracking, analyzing, and visualizing data can lead to critical insights such as which products are profitable, or during which quarter sales are highest.
+In the business world, tracking, analyzing, and visualizing data can lead to critical insights such as which products are profitable or during which quarter sales are highest.
 In the world of healthcare, data is even more important: Accurate data based on precise metrics has the power to dramatically alter health outcomes, determine whether a drug is effective or not (or even harmful), and save lives.
-For example, clinical research data provides the basis of analytic validity, clinical validity, and clinical utility on which decisions are made about which drugs are FDA approved versus which are not.
+For example, clinical research data provides the basis of analytic validity, clinical validity, and clinical utility on which decisions are made about which drugs are FDA-approved versus which are not.
 This data has the power to make or break the adoption of approaches to healthcare in every possible area, including mental health.
-Unfortunately, health data – both research data and patient data – are stored in a highly decentralized way, with personal health data often difficult to access even for the patient.
-Furthermore, most mental health practitioners do not reliably track their own patients’ data, and those who do often fail to standardize their results, or implement improvements to their practice based on the outcomes.
+Unfortunately, health data – both research data and patient data – are stored in a highly decentralized way, with personal health data often difficult to access, even for the patient.
+Furthermore, most mental health practitioners do not reliably track their own patients’ data and those who do often fail to standardize their results or implement improvements to their practice based on the outcomes.
 Without this ability to define, adjust, and iterate data stored in a centralized, secure database, developing high-quality, evidence-based practices proves difficult, if not impossible.

-The Problem: A Lack of Evidence-Based Care
+The Problem: A Lack of Measurement-Based Care

 If you were to break your arm and go to a hospital, you would see a doctor and receive a standard treatment protocol for your arm that likely wouldn’t be too different from what any other doctor or facility would recommend.
-Your recovery would be monitored, and you would have next steps provided for you at each stage of your recovery.
-Unlike physical medicine, in mental health recovery the treatment outcomes, protocol, and follow-up procedures are often not measured, precise, or standardized across the field.
+Your recovery would be monitored, and you would have the next steps provided for you at each stage of your recovery.
+Unlike physical medicine, in mental health recovery, the treatment outcomes, protocol, and follow-up procedures are often not measured, precise, or standardized across the field.
 In fact, it is extremely rare for therapeutic outcomes to be measured by therapists and mental health centers.
 It’s like setting your broken arm and then never taking another x-ray to make sure it worked!
-In intensive outpatient care, patients are often tracked at admission, intake, when their treatment plans are updated every 3-6 months, and at discharge from the program, but unfortunately this data is often locked up in documents or dispersed spreadsheets and tables, so proper analysis and learning from the data can prove challenging.
-Furthermore, while there are plenty of well-researched mental health studies, found in journals such as World Psychiatry and JMP’s Evidence-Based Mental Health, there is no formal track to bring those studies to life in the practice of mental health care.
+In intensive outpatient care, patients are often tracked at admission, intake, when their treatment plans are updated every 3-6 months, and at discharge from the program, but unfortunately, this data is often locked up in documents or dispersed spreadsheets and tables, so proper analysis and learning from the data can prove challenging.
+Furthermore, while there are plenty of well-researched mental health studies found in journals such as World Psychiatry and JMP’s Evidence-Based Mental Health, there is no formal track to bring those studies to life in the practice of mental health care.

 The lack of measurement-based care in mental health care is contributing to the high cost of care, confusion in care navigation, and diagnostic confusion.
 Without the ability to track which protocols are working best under what conditions, we aren’t able to enhance the quality of the field.
 Without data collection, it is challenging to learn from our mistakes and make educated steps forward.
 Insurance companies are able to get away with extremely low reimbursement rates in part because clinics aren’t able to provide precise metrics.

 With a lack of measurement-based care across all mental health centers, it is very challenging to hold providers accountable for providing quality care.
 One way we’ve attempted to tell the quality of centers apart is through accrediting institutions such as JCAHO.
-Making sure the facility you’re attending is JCAHO accredited can be an assurance of the quality of the facility, however not always!
-Although these centers are often highly regulated, many regulations exist for ensuring the physical safety of clients, rather than providing high recovery results.
+Making sure the facility you’re attending is JCAHO accredited can be an assurance of the quality of the facility; however, not always!
+Although these centers are often highly regulated, many regulations exist for ensuring the physical safety of clients rather than providing high recovery results.

 The Solution: Define, Adjust, and Iterate on a Centralized Architecture